jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

       isinstance(first_input, str)
       isinstance(second_input, str):

-  - it adds 2 lines of code to remove 6 characters.
+  - it also adds 2 lines of code to remove 6 characters.
 WOW!

 * I can make a :ref:`function<functions>` for the whole :ref:`if statement<if statements>` in the :ref:`add function<test_addition>`